ncor/atomic-di/README.md

 The approach to dependency injection in this library is factories.
 It consists of a factory creating an instance of a certain type by calling other factories that resolve dependencies for it.

-To implement the lifetime, scope, and mocking mechanisms, the library provides functions that create factories with functionality specific to a particular lifetime, such factories are called **resolvers**.
+To implement lifetimes, scope, and mocking mechanisms, the library provides functions that create factories with functionality specific to a particular lifetime, such factories are called **resolvers**.
 They all have some functionality in common, but first let's look at the functions that create them.

 ### Transient resolver

-The `transient` function creates a basic resolver that does not contain any logic that controls the lifetime of the resolution.
-This means that this resolver will call the passed factory and return a new instance each time it is called.
+The `transient` function creates a basic resolver that does not contain any logic that controls a lifetime of a resolution.
+This means that this resolver will call a passed factory and return a new instance each time it is called.
 ```ts
 const getRandom = transient(Math.random)
 ```